 The Credit Union exercises appropriate due diligence over its law firm(s) that handle its foreclosures; and

 Regular reports are made to the Board regarding the number and volume of foreclosure actions, and the financial impact on the Credit Union.

+The borrower is at least 120 days delinquent at the time the foreclosure action is initiated (See Policy 7360 or Policy 7361).

+If the borrower is on active-duty in military service to the United States, the Credit Union may not proceed to foreclosure without a court order, during the term of the member’s active-duty service and for a period of 12 months thereafter.
+In addition, the Credit Union must provide the required HUD homeownership counseling notice (See Policy 7213).

 Abandonment.
 The decision to abandon collateral must be approved by the collection manager.
 Situations that may justify abandonment include: